GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

 ## Configuration files

 ### _default.cfg
-**Do not edit!**
 * `_default.cfg` is your template: you cannot edit this one.
 It is meant to always be defaulted and is automatically updated; this allows the addition of new features and provides default settings to start with.
+**Do not edit this one!**
 ### common.cfg
-* When running multiple instances of the same installation (see [[Multiple Game Servers]]), this configuration is shared for all instances; it is very handy to change all recurring settings at once.
+* `common.cfg` is used when running multiple instances of the same installation (see [[Multiple Game Servers]]).
+This configuration file is shared for all instances; it is very handy to change all recurring settings at once.

 ### instance.cfg
-* `instance.cfg` is the main configuration file: each game server's (instance) configuration file, named after your instance's name (for example `csgoserver.cfg`) that can override common.cfg settings, it takes the same name as your game server script name.
+* `instance.cfg` is the main configuration file: each game server's (instance) configuration file.
+This file takes the same name as your game server script name (instance name), for example `csgoserver.cfg`.

 ## Priority
 When LinuxGSM is loading the configs they will load in the above order.
 First taking settings from `_default.cfg` then `common.cfg` and finally `instance.cfg`.
 It means that any parameter set in `instance.cfg` will override that parameter in `common.cfg` which will override the parameter in `_default.cfg`.